 - B. The influent pipe shall enter the receiving chamber 2 1⁄2 inches above the invert of the effluent piping. - C. On the influent piping, inside the receiving chamber, a sanitary tee of the same size pipe in the vertical position with the top unplugged shall be provided as a turndown. - D. To provide air circulation and to prevent "air lock", a pipe (nipple) installed in the top tee shall extend to a minimum of six (6) inches of clearance from the grease interceptor ceiling, but not less than the influent pipe diameter.
-A pipe installed in the bottom of the tee shall extend to a point of 2/3 the depth of the tank. - E. The influent and effluent piping shall be made of Schedule 40 PVC or equivalent material. - F. The effluent piping shall be no smaller than the influent piping, but in no case smaller than four (4) inches ID. - G. The effluent piping shall extend to 12 inches above the floor of the grease interceptor - H. The effluent piping shall contain a tee installed vertically with a pipe (nipple) installed in the top of the tee to extend to a minimum of six (6) inches clearance from the grease interceptor ceiling, but not less than the pipe diameter, with the top open.
+A pipe installed in the bottom of the tee shall extend to a point of 2/3 the depth of the tank. - E. The influent and effluent piping shall be made of Schedule 40 PVC or equivalent material. - F. The effluent piping shall be no smaller than the influent piping, but in no case smaller than four (4) inches ID. - G. The effluent piping shall extend to 12 inches above the floor of the grease interceptor and shall be made of non-collapsible material.
+The minimum acceptable material for the effluent piping is Schedule 40 PVC. - H. The effluent piping shall contain a tee installed vertically with a pipe (nipple) installed in the top of the tee to extend to a minimum of six (6) inches clearance from the grease interceptor ceiling, but not less than the pipe diameter, with the top open.
+The minimum acceptable material for the outlet tee is Schedule 40 PVC. - 2.04 Baffles - A. The grease interceptor shall have a non-flexing (i.e. concrete, steel, etc.) baffle the full width of the interceptor, sealed to the walls and the floor, and extend from the floor to within six (6) inches of the ceiling. - B. The baffle shall have an inverted 90 degree sweep fitting at least equal in diameter size to the influent piping, but in no case less than six (6) inches ID. - C. The bottom of the sweep shall be placed in the vertical position in the inlet compartment 12 inches above the floor.

-2.04 Baffles

-- A. Grease interceptors shall have a removable baffle wall. - B. The grease interceptor shall have a non-flexing (i.e. concrete, steel, etc.) baffle the full width of the interceptor, sealed to the walls and the floor, and extend from the floor to within six (6) inches of the ceiling. - C. The baffle shall have an inverted 90 degree sweep fitting at least equal in diameter size to the influent piping, but in no case less than six (6) inches ID. - D. The bottom of the sweep shall be placed in the vertical position in the inlet compartment 12 inches above the floor.
 The sweep shall rise to the horizontal portion, which shall extend through the baffle into the outlet compartment.
 The baffle wall shall be sealed to the sweep.
-See illustration. - E. The inlet compartment of the grease interceptor shall be 2/3 of the total liquid capacity.
-The outlet compartment shall be 1/3 of the total liquid capacity of the grease interceptor.

-2.05 Access Openings (Manholes)
+See illustration. - D. The inlet compartment of the grease interceptor shall be 2/3 of the total liquid capacity.
+The outlet compartment shall be 1/3 of the total liquid capacity of the grease interceptor. - 2.05 Access Openings (Manholes)